-- Bone marrow stem cells are fewer in number and therefore secrete fewer growth factors when compared to adipose cells.
+- Bone marrow stem cells are fewer in number and decline rapidly as we age.
+They therefore secrete fewer growth factors when compared to adipose cells.
 They are not used as often in aesthetic medicine because of the large amount of bone marrow required for treatment.

 What is a fat graft?

 Adipose tissue and cell treatments are referred to as live fat grafting.
 The first live fat graft occurred in 1893 to fill a soft tissue defect.
 It wasn’t until the mid-20th century that autologous fat grafts began being used to combat signs of facial aging by filling in volume loss, deep wrinkles and folds.
 When combined with PRP, the adipose (fat) tissue graft tends to stay active for several years as it creates new collagen and blood vessels in the areas being treated.
 It makes perfect sense that fat grafts would be effective in aesthetic medicine, as the use of fat grafts for osteoarthritis and in orthopedics has been well supported in the scientific literature and in our own patient outcome studies.

 We have used PRP for stimulating hair growth and combating hair loss for over 7 years.
 Although somewhat newer, the application of stem cell injections to regenerate hair has now been confirmed in the scientific literature.
 The majority of hair restoration studies have looked at either Platelet Rich Plasma (PRP) alone or in combination with adipose cells.

 Are biocellular face-lifts the new standard of care?